 FOOP Mist Ready to Use Organic Foliar Spray is a natural foliar spray fertilizer product that comes in a spray bottle.
 This mix is a bit smelly but is nicely already in the bottle (no pouring liquid fertilizer into your own spray bottle).
 It also contains nutrients beyond just nitrogen, especially important minerals like magnesium and calcium.

 Organic SuperGreen Kelp Foliar Spray by Bloom City is a bottled foliar fertilizer derived from seaweed.
-This is a nice all-round product but is especially good for providing bio-available magnesium to your hostas.
+This is an excellent all-round product but is especially good for providing bio-available magnesium to your hostas.
 This helps the plants with photosynthesis so they can create more energy (and larger, more abundant leaves).
-To use, mix a teaspoon into a litre of water in your own spray bottle and apply directly to the leaves of the hosta.
+To use, mix a teaspoon into a liter of water in your own spray bottle and apply directly to the leaves of the hosta.

 Espoma’s Bio-Tone Starter Plus Fertilizer is a great option for hostas (or any other type of plant).
 This product contains mycorrhizal fungi, which help hostas develop a strong root system, and it’s also enhanced with kelp meal to provide nutrients that might be lacking in the planting area.

 2. Down to Earth Starter Mix

 Down to Earth’s Starter Mix is a balanced (3-3-3) product formulated from natural materials like fish bone meal and alfalfa meal.
 This product also contains mycorrhizal fungi to help hostas develop a strong root system.

 In addition to packaged fertilizer products, natural soil amendments can really help a hosta thrive.
 This includes mixing organic material in with the soil prior to planting, as well as adding a fresh, thin layer of organic mulch in the spring and fall.